Self Managed Commerce merchants

 To withdraw your funds, sign in to your Coinbase Commerce account and click on the Withdraw button next to the relevant cryptocurrency in the Balances section.
 A window will pop up and ask how much you would like to withdraw, and where you would like these funds to go.

 At this time, Coinbase Commerce is a cryptocurrency-only service, meaning you can’t link your bank account directly to your Commerce account.
-However, you can convert your funds to USDC or withdraw them to your Coinbase account.
-From there can you withdraw to your linked bank account.
+You can withdraw any crypto you have directly to a linked Coinbase account.
+From there, you can convert the crypto to cash and withdraw the funds to a linked bank account.

 If you don’t have Coinbase, please visit www.coinbase.com to sign up.